krlawrence/graph/ChangeHistory.md

 Starting with the v275 release, this file will contain a record of the major changes and updates made in each release.

+## Release 281 change history (RELEASE DATE TBD)

+Here is a link to the [Git diffs](https://github.com/krlawrence/graph/compare/v280-tp.3.3.3...master) between this release and the prior one.

+The examples in this release have been tested against Apache TinkerPop at the 3.3.2 and 3.3.3 levels.
+They have also been tested against JanusGraph 0.2 (where appropriate) which supports TinkerPop at the 3.2.6 level.
+As always I am very grateful for the feedback buy e-mail, issue and PR.
+This release resolves a number of open issues.
+Please check the commit log for finer grained details of all changes.
+Here is a list of the major improvements in this release.

+- Expanded the section that discusses using `coalesce` as a way to do `upsert` type opeartions

 ## Release 280 change history (July 28th 2018)

 Here is a link to the [Git diffs](https://github.com/krlawrence/graph/compare/v279-tp.3.3.3...v280-tp.3.3.3) between this release and the prior one.